-- The unit enters defrosting mode according to the temperature value of T3 as well as the compressor running time. - In defrosting mode, the compressor continues to run, the indoor and outdoor motor will cease operation, the defrost light of the indoor unit will turn on, and - the "S" symbol is displayed. - If any one of the following conditions is satisfied, defrosting ends and the machine switches to normal heating mode: - T3 rises above TCDE1. - T3 maintained above TCDE2 for 80 seconds. - Unit runs for 10 minutes consecutively in defrosting mode.
+- If any one of the following conditions is satisfied, defrosting ends and the machine switches to normal heating mode: - T3 rises above TCDE1+4°C. - T3 maintained above TCDE2+4°C for 80 seconds. - Unit runs for 15 minutes consecutively in defrosting mode.